Freedom From Rosacea

 Immune System Dysfunction Theory

-Recent research led by Dr. Richard Gallo at the University of California, San Diego, along with an international team of scientists, has shed new light on what might be the most plausible cause of rosacea: a malfunction of the immune system.
-Dr. Gallo’s studies have discovered that certain immune system proteins may trigger the onset of rosacea.
+Recent research led by Dr. Richard Gallo at the University of California, San Diego, along with an international team of scientists, has shed new light on what might be the most plausible cause of Rosacea: a malfunction of the immune system.
+Dr. Gallo’s studies have discovered that certain immune system proteins may trigger the onset of Rosacea.
 These proteins, while protecting the body, can paradoxically initiate symptoms of the condition.
 The immune system produces natural antibiotic proteins to combat disease and protect overall health.
 These proteins target harmful bacteria and activate additional immune responses.
 Such defensive agents can be activated by factors like irritation or infection.
-Current research is exploring whether the action of a specific immune system protein called cathelicidin, known for its antimicrobial and pro-inflammatory properties, may contribute to the development of rosacea in some individuals.
+Current research is exploring whether the action of a specific immune system protein called cathelicidin, known for its antimicrobial and pro-inflammatory properties, may contribute to the development of Rosacea in some people.
 Symptoms such as skin inflammation and dilated blood vessels are associated with the activity of cathelicidins.
 These proteins are activated by an enzyme known as SCTE (stratum corneum tryptic enzyme).
-Studies have shown that individuals with rosacea have abnormally high levels of cathelicidins in their skin, as well as elevated levels of SCTE.
-For these patients, the chronic production and activation of cathelicidins appear to exacerbate, rather than inhibit, bacterial growth, thereby potentially triggering the symptoms associated with rosacea.
+Studies have shown that people with rosacea have abnormally high levels of cathelicidins in their skin, as well as elevated levels of SCTE.
+For these patients, the chronic production and activation of cathelicidins appear to exacerbate, rather than inhibit, bacterial growth, thereby potentially triggering the symptoms associated with Rosacea.

 Freedom from Rosacea

-While conventional medicine has traditionally relied on prescribing antibiotic tablets, topical creams, and occasionally more invasive treatments to alleviate the symptoms of rosacea, I have witnessed people get their face back after dealing with the root cause of the condition.
-As always it's about freedom, total freedom, not managing symptoms, I hate that phrase so much.
+While conventional medicine has traditionally relied on prescribing antibiotic tablets, topical creams, and occasionally more invasive treatments to alleviate the symptoms of Rosacea, I have witnessed people get their face back after dealing with the root cause of the condition.
+As always it's about freedom, total freedom, not managing symptoms, I hate that phrase so much!
 I won't allow it at Ancient Purity.
-Anyway far too much emphasis in mainstream medicine has been placed on merely avoiding rosacea triggers rather than investigating the underlying cause of the disorder.
+Anyway far too much emphasis in mainstream medicine has been placed on merely avoiding Rosacea triggers rather than investigating the underlying cause of the disorder.
 These so-called "triggers" can include otherwise beneficial activities like exercise and exposure to sunlight, as well as unavoidable environmental factors such as hot weather or sudden changes in temperature.
 I would never advise someone to completely forgo exercise or sunlight in the hope of avoiding flare-ups.
 In this instance, the supposed “cure” would end up being far worse than the condition itself.
 Rosacea can be ended through dietary changes, particularly by eliminating grains and sugars, combined with stress management techniques.
-In my experience, it is rare for people not to see a significant improvement in their rosacea symptoms when they adopt these natural dietary and lifestyle adjustments.
+In my experience, it is rare for people not to see a significant improvement in their Rosacea symptoms when they adopt these natural dietary and lifestyle adjustments.

 Demodex Mite & Rosacea - What they Are / What to Do

-The Demodex mite theory suggests that these tiny skin-dwelling mites play a significant role in the development and worsening of rosacea, a chronic skin condition characterised by facial redness, visible blood vessels, and sometimes pimples or pustules.
-This theory has gained traction among researchers and dermatologists in recent years, as evidence increasingly supports the link between an overabundance of these mites and the symptoms of rosacea.
+The Demodex mite theory suggests that these tiny skin-dwelling mites play a significant role in the development and worsening of Rosacea, a chronic skin condition characterised by facial redness, visible blood vessels, and sometimes pimples or pustules.
+This theory has gained traction among researchers and dermatologists in recent years, as evidence increasingly supports the link between an overabundance of these mites and the symptoms of Rosacea.
 Demodex mites are microscopic organisms that naturally live on human skin, particularly in the hair follicles and sebaceous (oil) glands.
-There are two main types of Demodex mites found on humans: Demodex folliculorum - Mostly inhabits hair follicles and is more closely associated with rosacea.
+There are two main types of Demodex mites found on humans: Demodex folliculorum - Mostly inhabits hair follicles and is more closely associated with Rosacea.
 Demodex brevis - Lives in the sebaceous glands and is less frequently implicated in skin disorders.
-Most people have some level of Demodex mites on their skin, especially on the face, but they usually do not cause any symptoms in healthy individuals.
-However, certain conditions, such as a weakened immune system, oily skin, or underlying inflammation, can lead to a proliferation of these mites, which may contribute to skin issues like rosacea.
+Most people have some level of Demodex mites on their skin, especially on the face, but they usually do not cause any symptoms in healthy people.
+However, certain conditions, such as a weakened immune system, oily skin, or underlying inflammation, can lead to a proliferation of these mites, which may contribute to skin issues like Rosacea.

 Bacterial Involvement: The mites themselves are not directly harmful, but they can carry bacteria on their bodies, notably Bacillus oleronius.
-When these bacteria are released into the skin as the mites die, they may provoke a strong immune response, potentially worsening the symptoms of rosacea.
+When these bacteria are released into the skin as the mites die, they may provoke a strong immune response, potentially worsening the symptoms of Rosacea.

-Immune Dysfunction: People with rosacea may have an overactive immune system that reacts more aggressively to the presence of Demodex mites.
+Immune Dysfunction: People with Rosacea may have an overactive immune system that reacts more aggressively to the presence of Demodex mites.
 This heightened immune response can lead to increased inflammation and visible skin changes, such as redness, papules, and pustules

-Skin Barrier Compromise: A higher density of Demodex mites can compromise the skin barrier, making it more susceptible to environmental triggers (like UV exposure, extreme temperatures, or spicy foods) that can worsen rosacea symptoms.
+Skin Barrier Compromise: A higher density of Demodex mites can compromise the skin barrier, making it more susceptible to environmental triggers (like UV exposure, extreme temperatures, or spicy foods) that can worsen Rosacea symptoms.

-Evidence Supporting the Demodex Mite Theory: Several studies support the link between Demodex mites and rosacea: A study published in the Journal of Medical Microbiology found that Demodex densities were significantly higher in people with rosacea compared to those without the condition.
-Another study reported that when patients with rosacea were treated with therapies targeting Demodex mites, such as topical ivermectin, they showed significant improvement in symptoms.
-The use of tea tree oil, known for its mite-killing properties, has also been reported to reduce rosacea symptoms, suggesting a connection between mite population control and symptom relief.
+Evidence Supporting the Demodex Mite Theory: Several studies support the link between Demodex mites and Rosacea: A study published in the Journal of Medical Microbiology found that Demodex densities were significantly higher in people with Rosacea compared to those without the condition.
+Another study reported that when patients with Rosacea were treated with therapies targeting Demodex mites, such as topical ivermectin, they showed significant improvement in symptoms.
+The use of tea tree oil, known for its mite-killing properties, has also been reported to reduce Rosacea symptoms, suggesting a connection between mite population control and symptom relief.

 Treatments Targeting Demodex Mites in Rosacea

-Given the potential role of Demodex mites in rosacea, treatments aimed at reducing their numbers have gained popularity.
+Given the potential role of Demodex mites in Rosacea, treatments aimed at reducing their numbers have gained popularity.
 These are some of the conventional treatments that have been shown to work, not what I am recommending per se.
 My recommendations further down will fully cover this.

 Topical Ivermectin: Another benefit to this medicine, it targets both the mites and associated inflammation.
-It has shown efficacy in reducing the papules, pustules, and redness of rosacea.
+It has shown efficacy in reducing the papules, pustules, and redness of Rosacea.

 Tea Tree Oil: Believed to be toxic to Demodex mites.
 Diluted tea tree oil solutions are sometimes used as a natural remedy, though it can be irritating to sensitive skin if not properly diluted.

-Metronidazole: This medicine was traditionally used as an anti-inflammatory treatment for rosacea, metronidazole may also have some effect on reducing the number of Demodex mites.
+Metronidazole: This medicine was traditionally used as an anti-inflammatory treatment for Rosacea, metronidazole may also have some effect on reducing the number of Demodex mites.
 It is a drug remember, but it has the studies.
 However alternatively you could try Colloidal silver, Aloe Vera - both of these are together in our gel.
 Manuka Honey could also be an option.

 Oral Antibiotics: Again I'm not promoting drugs on Ancient Purity, I'm just talking about the studied ways to remove the Demodex mites.
-Anyway while primarily used for their anti-inflammatory effects, some antibiotics may reduce bacterial populations associated with Demodex Mites, potentially helping to control rosacea symptoms.
+Anyway while primarily used for their anti-inflammatory effects, some antibiotics may reduce bacterial populations associated with Demodex Mites, potentially helping to control Rosacea symptoms.
 I can only theorise maybe Oregano could be the alternative, but I have no results or info to back that up based on Demodex mites.

-The Demodex mite theory offers a compelling explanation for why some people develop rosacea while others do not.
+The Demodex mite theory offers a compelling explanation for why some people develop Rosacea while others do not.
 By understanding the role of these mites, more targeted treatments have emerged, providing relief to many sufferers.
-However, it is essential to note that rosacea is a multifactorial condition, meaning that while Demodex mites may contribute to its symptoms, they are likely only one piece of the puzzle.
+However, it is essential to note that Rosacea is a multifactorial condition, meaning that while Demodex mites may contribute to its symptoms, they are likely only one piece of the puzzle.
 This whole Guide is just part of the puzzle, but as always I will add new info I find to it over the next few hundred years.

 Helicobacter Pyloribacteria